Itinerary

 - Visit Inca Fortress of Ollantaytambo

-- Board Vistadome train through Urubamba Valley
+- Vistadome train journey through Urubamba Valley

-- Peruvian cooking demonstration: How to make Pisco Sour
+- Peruvian cooking demonstration - Pisco Sour

-Landmarks Ollantaytambo Urubamba Valley Machu Picchu - Day 5
+Landmarks Ollantaytambo Machu Picchu Urubamba Valley - Day 5

 Cusco